SysCV/shift-dev/README.md

     docker build -t shift-devkit .
     docker run -v <path/to/data>:/data shift-devkit
     ```
-  The `<path/to/data>` means the root path under which all tar files will be processed recursively.
+    Here, `<path/to/data>` denotes the root path under which all tar files will be processed recursively.

 ### Visualization